matrix-org/matrix-spec-proposals/proposals/4178-threepid-medium-not-supported.md

 Secondly, allow these endpoints to also return `M_INVALID_PARAM`, to indicate that the third party address was not valid for that medium (eg. not a valid phone number).

+For both of these codes, HTTP status code 400 should be used.

 ## Potential issues

 None foreseen.